 Half the total amount of each deferred tuition scholarship is credited to the student's tuition account at the beginning of each semester.
-Such a scholarship is subject to semi-annual renewal and its continuation depends upon the maintenance of high grades and good conduct.
+Such a scholarship is subject to semi-annual renewal and its continuation depends upon the maintenance of high grades and good

-These scholarships are to be regarded as loans, with interest at 4 per cent beginning two years after the student graduates from Keystone.
-Repayment of the principal is to be made over a five-year period beginning at the same time as interest payments.

-All scholarship repayments, together with interest payments, are to be paid into the Student Loan Fund.
+These scholarships are to be regarded as loans, with interest at conduct.
+4 per cent beginning two years after the student graduates from be paid into the Student Loan Fund.
 This fund will provide the college with increasing amounts with which to aid deserving students who might otherwise be unable to continue their education-and will enable the college to give the same advantages to future students which present scholarship holders enjoy.